Business of Fashion

 Online: In state $942.00 Out of state $2757.00

 This course examines conflict in an intercultural context.
-Students will analyze the relationship between conflict and communication from an intercultural perspective.
-The course explores conflict in interpersonal, professional, and intercultural contexts.
-Students will learn how conflicts emerge, how they are managed, and how they can be resolved.
+Students will analyze the relationship between conflict and communication from an intercultural perspective and explore conflict in interpersonal, professional, and intercultural contexts.
+Students will learn how conflicts emerge, are managed, and how they can be resolved in an equitable and inclusive way.
 Prerequisite(s): EN 121 or ES 129 or equivalent

 CRN Section Day Time Location